WANdisco/wandisco-documentation-ldm/docs/connect-metastores.md

 sidebar_label: Connect metastores
 ---

-The **1.8.3** version of LiveData Migrator includes a **preview** of a feature that migrates metadata between metastores.
-Metadata can be migrated from [Apache Hive](https://cwiki.apache.org/confluence/display/Hive/Home) and [AWS Glue](https://aws.amazon.com/glue/?whats-new-cards.sort-by=item.additionalFields.postDateTime&whats-new-cards.sort-order=desc).
+The **1.8.3** version of LiveData Migrator includes a **preview** of a feature that migrates metadata.
+Metadata can be migrated from [Apache Hive](https://cwiki.apache.org/confluence/display/Hive/Home) and [AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/populate-data-catalog.html).

 Ready to migrate metadata?
 First, connect to your metastores by adding Hive agents.
 Then, [define metadata rules](./define-metadata-rules.md) before [migrating metadata](./migrate-metadata.md).

 :::note
 Metadata migration functionality is only available when using the CLI.
-[Read the release notes](https://community.wandisco.com/s/article/WANdisco-LiveData-Migrator-Release-Notes-1-8-3) for more details about metadata migration in LiveData Migrator.
+[Read the release notes](https://community.wandisco.com/s/article/WANdisco-LiveData-Migrator-Release-Notes-1-8-3) for more details about migrating metadata with LiveData Migrator.
 :::

 ## Add hive agents

-Add hive agents to provide HiveMigrator with the information needed to read content from your source metastore/database and migrate content to your target metastore/database.
+Add hive agents to connect your source and target metastores.

-Metadata can be migrated in any direction between these supported metastore and database formats.

 | Command | Action |
 |:---|:---|